Paradise Lost. Tonson, 1688

 Jacob Tonson held a very high regard for Milton's poetry and sought to publish Paradise Lost in a manner worthy of the high quality of the text.
 To accomplish this, Tonson produced the first illustrated edition and the first in folio.
 Unfortunately, only the frontispiece and one of the twelve illustrations survives in this copy.

 The text of this edition comes from the 1678 edition and perpetuates as well as introduces many errors.
-Many scholars describe this edition as a manifest contradiction -- with the utmost care taken in the physical presentation of the book, and little or no care taken to the textual accuracy.
+Many scholars describe this edition as a manifest contradiction—with the utmost care taken in the physical presentation of the book, and little or no care taken in the textual accuracy.

 This edition was also the first to be sold by subscription, with Tonson doing much of the solicitation himself.
 He published this edition jointly with Richard Bently for financial reasons.
 As a result of this arrangement, three separate title pages can be found for this edition.
 The most prevalent title page lists the names of both men and is assumed to accompany texts available for sale to the general public.
 Subscription copies carry title pages designating the publisher responsible for soliciting the subscription.
 As Tonson solicited the majority of the subscriptions, more copies exist with his title page than with Bently's.